adam-rms/website/docs/user-guide/business/business-settings.md

 ## Public Site
 ---
-AdamRMS supports a public site for each business, to allow information about business assets to be shared publicly.
+AdamRMS supports provides a number of widgets to business, to allow information about business assets to be shared publicly.
 For example, this can be used to show what assets are available for hire.

 :::note Public site permissions